-What is a Construction Lien?
+What Is A Construction Lien?

 A construction lien is a legal claim made by a construction or supply company that has provided work on a property.
 Liens of any kind are used to provide a financial guarantee to an underlying obligation.
 If a contractor provides services on a property under contract, the property owner cannot simply refuse to compensate said contractor by filing a claim for subpar service.
 This is due to the contractor being unable to retrieve the labor, material and services provided in lieu of refused payment.
-Each state may have unique qualifiers for their mechanic’s lien law.
+Each state may have unique qualifiers for its mechanic’s lien law.

-Who Can File a Construction Lien?
+Who Can File A Construction Lien?

-Construction liens may be filed in Florida by contractors, subcontractors, sub-subcontractors, some design professionals, including architects and material suppliers, and laborers.
+Construction liens may be filed in Florida by contractors; subcontractors; sub-subcontractors; some design professionals, including architects and material suppliers; and laborers.
 However, a company that supplies material to another material supplier does not qualify.

 To qualify, a written or verbal contract to provide supplies or services must be in place with the property owner.
 A lien claim cannot be filed past 90 days of the date work was last performed on the project.

 Pre-lien notices may be required, depending on the claimant.
 This especially applies to subcontractors, laborers and suppliers without direct contact with the owner.
-Pre-lien notices to the owner must be delivered within 45 days of commencing work or services, or be delivered prior to a contractor providing an affidavit which states that all possible lien claimants have been compensated.
+Pre-lien notices to the owner must be delivered within 45 days of commencing work or services, or be delivered prior to a contractor providing an affidavit, which states that all possible lien claimants have been compensated.
 For specific details, we advise contacting Block & Scarpa’s office immediately.

-Protection for Property Owners Regarding Construction Liens
+Protection For Property Owners Regarding Construction Liens

 Florida law states that those that provide work or materials on your property have a right to enforce a claim against your property for payment.
 This includes when you have paid your contractor in full, but they have not fulfilled payment to any subcontractors, laborers or materialmen.